 Palliative care treats pain and other physical symptoms, as well as emotional and spiritual concerns.
 It helps patients and their families understand their illness and treatment choices, as well as address financial and community resource options.

 Patients may choose to receive palliative care services at home, in the clinic or hospital, or in other types of care settings.
-Patients and families have telephone access to a palliative care nurse 24 hours a day.
+Patients and families have telephone access to a nurse 24 hours a day.

 Living each day to the fullest is so important for people who have chronic (long-term) or advanced illness.
 Palliative care can help people be as independent and comfortable as possible.